OData/odata.net/_readme.md

-TODO try the case where a customer is using the an old version of the framework and a package that uses a new version of the framework
 TODO go ahead and add a v3 to this as well just to really be sure TODO make sure to update the hard-coded binaries in each project